 - a.
 A League Open Final meet will be held for each league. - b.
-To qualify for entry into the League Open Final meet, an athlete must fulfill both of the following requirements: - i) Have participated in at least half of the team's league dual meets. - ii) Have not achieved an event qualifying standard except as stated in the paragraph below. - A competitor in the Gremlin age group may participate in a maximum of any three events; Bantam through Intermediate may participate in a maximum of any four events. - d.
+To qualify for entry into the League Open Final meet, an athlete must fulfill both of the following requirements: - i) Have participated in at least half of the team's league meets.
+If this is an odd number of meets, the requirement will be rounded downwards to the next lower whole number (example, in a 7-meet season, minimum number of meets is therefore 3).
+The Commissioner may revise this downward on a Conference-wide level in the event of extenuating circumstances (such as multiple rained-out meets).

+- ii) Have not achieved an event qualifying standard except as stated in the paragraph below. - c.
+A competitor in the Gremlin age group may participate in a maximum of any three events; Bantam through Intermediate may participate in a maximum of any four events. - d.
 Running events will be conducted as final flights as shown below: